UoW-CPC/rabbda-earthquakes-application/README.md

 * How many earthquakes there were for each country?

 Spark has two major releases Spark and Spark2.
-For question one we use Spark and for question two we use Spark2.
+For question one we use Spark1 systax and for question two we use Spark2 systax.

 ```
 cd ../scripts_spark
 spark-submit eq-spark-groupByMangitude.py